 - Click Save.

-- Copy the action.
-It helps to rename the new action to match a different ticket team.
+- Copy the workflow.
+It helps to rename the new workflow to match a different ticket team.

 - Change the condition to match the new ticket team.